Getting Ready to Get Ready

-Following are some of the “getting ready” things to
+Following are some of the “getting ready” things to think about.

 START WITH WHY?

 In his book, “Start With Why” author Simon Sinek introduces the concept of the “Golden Circle”.
 Three distinct areas: the what, the how and the “why” provide the foundation for the circle.
 Starting with why provides the purpose, cause or belief around “why” you are interested in potentially starting a business.
 Not certain other than a stalled career, no worries—just asking the question stirs the necessary contemplation to move you closer to aligning with your “why”.

 WHAT DO YOU DO BEST?